 Matthew Collins, Jesus Carrying the Cross, oil on linen, 153cm x 213cm.

 Matthew James Collins is an American artist and teacher who lives in Italy.
 We first met in 1995 while he was a student at Charles Cecil Studios in Florence.
 Since then Matt has gone onto make a name for himself as a painter and sculptor.
-He also regularly teaches at Charles’ atelier.
+He has also opened his own atelier.
 Matt and I held this interview over e-mail in a question and answer format.

 Although we’ve been friends since 1995, I don’t really know what brought you to Charles Cecil.
 Can you fill in that gap for me?

 I am from Oak Park, IL, a suburb of Chicago.
 My parents are creatives (father architect, mother writer).
 They actually met in a figure drawing class at the School of the Art Institute of Chicago.
 So it is kind of destiny that I became an artist.
 My brothers are also in the arts, actor/TV producer and theater designer.
 I was immersed in the arts.
 Inspired by masterworks that I saw in the AIC I knew that was what I wanted to do.
 Unfortunately, it was very difficult in the 80s and 90s to find the kind of training that I was looking for.

 Matthew Collins, Jesus in the Garden of Olives, oil on linen 70cm x 90cm.